 If I’m not eligible for the 30-hour offer, can I still get my 15 hours?

-Yes.
+A: Yes.
 The 15-hour offer is still universal so if you’re not eligible for a 30-hour place, you will still be eligible for the 15-hour offer.

 What happens if I become ineligible for the offer e.g. because I lose my job?

 If you no longer meet the eligibility criteria, your child’s 30-hour place will continue to be funded for a ‘grace period’.
 You should discuss this with your provider if and when you lose eligibility.
+The table below outlines how long the grace period will last, depending on when you become ineligible for the offer.
+Your childcare provider can tell you how long your grace period will last.
+A grace period will always end at the end of a term.

 Once the grace period has expired, you will still be eligible for the 15-hour funded childcare offer.
+If you have been taking up the 30 hours at two providers, you can decide which provider you want to continue taking up your 15 hour places from.

 I want to access the 30-hours but my provider is asking for a deposit.
 Can they do this?